bmicklea-ce/container-devops/README.md

 ##Continuous Delivery and DevOps with Containers
 Containers are being used by the products below to evolve and revolutionize the continuous delivery and DevOps pipelines.

-1st column
-###Continuous Delivery:
+###1st column: Continuous Delivery:
-Continuous Development
+1. Continuous Development

-Continuous Integration
+2. Continuous Integration

-Continuous Deployment
+3.Continuous Deployment

-2nd Column
-###DevOps Pipeline:
+###2nd column: DevOps Pipeline:
 1. Author Code & Check In
 2. Check Out & Build Code
 3. Unit Test
 4. Quality Control
 5. Package and Archiving
 6. Integration Testing
 7. Deploy to Test Environment
 8. Deploy to pre-production
 9. Acceptance testing
 10. Deploy to Production
 11. Management & Monitoring